sisby-folk/switchy/README.md

 `switchy-client` enables import/export commands and a client API. <br/>
 `switchy-ui` provides the client-side switch and manage screens, and module-displaying API. <br/>
 `switchy-cardinal` provides data-driven CCA switchy modules and an API. <br/>
-`switchy-compat` provides the built-in modules for drogtor etc. <br/>
+`switchy-compat` provides the built-in modules for styled nicknames etc. <br/>
 `switchy-compat-ui` adds ui support to compat. <br/>

 ### API